duo-testautomation/the-great-escape/intro.md

 - baseUrl
 - apikey

-For each request, the baseUrl is specified for the endpoint ("/start", "/towers", etc.).
+For each request, the baseUrl is specified before the endpoint ("/start", "/towers", etc.).
 And each API call requires an apikey so that the API knows who sent the message.